ibm-messaging/mq-dev-patterns/Rust-REST/README.md

 These samples have been tested on rust 1.56.1 and cargo 1.56.0.

+## Certification Warning

+This code example operates by allowing invalid certifications in order to make a connection.

+This practice is acceptable for code samples but not for general, practical use.

+Invalid certifications increase susceptibility to attacks and viruses whilst risking your encryption and mutual authentication.

 ## Building the samples

 The best way to build and compile these samples is to set up your environment with rustc and cargo installed.